GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 Castleton Village Clerk's Office & Genealogy Room

-St. Jean Baptiste Cemetery - Troy
+St. Jean de Baptiste Cemetery - Troy

 St. John's Cemetery - North Troy